 We recommend that Profile directory names end in

-the name of an existing Profile directory, JMRI should automatically
+is added to the name of an existing Profile directory, JMRI should automatically recognize

 Profiles can be exported from the application preferences Config Profile section.
 An exported Profile is a compressed archive containing the Profile's contents, and will optionally contain the user files and roster if they are stored outside the Profile.

 JMRI does not yet directly support importing Profiles.